Regex Tester

 Q

-Can I test multiple strings at once?
+Can I test capture groups?